About the Social Economy Project

 This international, three year project aims to gain an

-system with social capital as its backbone.
-The project also seeks
+economy system with social capital as its backbone and it has its

-to understand and give recommendations on how this system could
+also seeks to understand and give recommendations on how this

-interact and link more efficiently with other economic systems and
+system could interact and link more efficiently with other economic

-mechanisms, such as corporate social responsibility, to enhance the
+systems and mechanisms, such as corporate social responsibility, to

-values of equality, efficiency and reciprocity for human
+enhance the values of equality, efficiency and reciprocity for

 - Strategically develop the quality and attractiveness of studies